DecLearn/declearn/docs/setup.md

 - On some systems, the square brackets used our pip install are not properly parsed.
 Try replacing `[` by `\[` and `]` by `\]`, or putting the instruction between quotes (`pip install "declearn[...]"`).
+- Regarding Torch: declearn currently supports both late 1.10-1.13 versions and 2.X ones.
+You may use either one freely, but may run into issues regarding co-dependent versions of `torch`, `functorch` (in 1.10-1.13) and `opacus` (if you want to use [differential privacy](./user-guide/local_dp.md) features).
+  You may use the `torch1` or `torch2` extra dependency specifier to explicitly target either the 1.13 or latest 2.X torch version and install the proper versions of the other packages (including opacus).